Online Couples Therapy 101

 Couples therapy is an undertaking.
 It requires preparation, focus, privacy and a willingness to be vulnerable.
 Whether you're considering online couples therapy or you're transitioning to online couples therapy, it's helpful to know how to set up for success.
 In this blog, we explore the ins & outs of online couples therapy.

-- If you and your partner are living separately, make sure you;'re in the same physical location for your therapy session.
+- If you and your partner are living separately, make sure you're in the same physical location for your therapy session.
 This is crucial for reading facial expressions and body language.
 If you have to join separately, remember that you're going to miss these important cues.

 - Mute electronic notifications and turn your phone to airplane mode or OFF.

 - Don't multitask during your couples counselling session.
 Set activities aside to be present during online couples therapy.

 - If you want to have a coffee, tea or water during session, prepare this ahead of time.
 This way it doesn't cut into your session time.

 - Have a notebook or notepad ready to take notes.

 - Make sure you have any "homework" worksheets nearby in case you need to refer to them.